zhaolinlau/pulsar-gpp-compiler/README.md

-# gpp-compiler
+# pulsar-gpp-compiler

+A fork of the [gpp-compiler](https://web.pulsar-edit.dev/packages/gpp-compiler), which is no longer being maintained.

-This Atom package allows you to compile and run C++ and C within the editor.
+This Pulsar package allows you to compile and run C++ and C within the editor.

 To compile C or C++, press <kbd>F5</kbd> or right click the file in tree view and click `Compile and Run`.